marcoslhc/restaurant-inspections-webapp/README.md

 #### Status
 The prototype is currently being built.
+We are discussing app design in issues and documenting in the [wiki](https://github.com/Code-for-Miami/restaurant-inspections-webapp/wiki)

 ## Why
 It can be hard to find out which local restaurants are currently closed due to failed inspections, or which ones are guaranteed to provide a safe, tasty meal.
 However, Miami-Dade County's Restaurant Inspection website can be hard to use.
 This web app seeks to provide a simple alternative that works on nearly any device.